aloosefish/rstudio_technical_profile/README.md

-This is a report the company (RStudio)[https://www.rstudio.com] created for WR327 Technical Report Writing at Portland State University.
+This is a report on the company [RStudio](https://www.rstudio.com) created for WR327 Technical Report Writing at Portland State University.